bradwestfall/ReptileForms/README.md

 ReptileForms allows developers to submit their own list of regular expressions.
 Each Expression will have a name, a message for errors, and a regular expression rule.

 By default, ReptileForms has two expressions in the list named: `email` and `password`.
-The list of Regular Expressions can be modified as follows:
+The list of regular expressions can be modified as follows:
 ```js
 // Setting can be overridden as follows:
 var form = new ReptileForm('form', {